On colorings of hypergraphs embeddable in $\mathbb{R}^d$: XPL(d+1,d) is unbounded when d>=3

-It is left to show that $C_f$ has a simplicial subdivision which is combinatorially isomorphic to a subdivision of the $d$-simplex whose vertices are the vertices of $f$; compare with Hudson's ~\cite[I.Lem.1.12]{piecewise_linear_hudson} for the convex polytope case.
-To see this, we first give a simplicial subdivision $\mathsf{K}_f'$ of the boundary $\partial C_f$.
-This is possible because $\partial C_f$ is a compact polyhedron (see \cite[Theorem 2.11]{pl_book_rourke_sanderson}).
 Now, pick a point in the relative interior of the facet $\tau_f$, and in case $\tau_f$ is contained in the boundary of $C_f$ perturb this point slightly to obtain an interior point $x$ of $C_f$, so that $C_f$ is star shaped at $x$, namely, for every point $y\in C_f$ the line segment $[x,y]$ is contained in $C_f$.
 Indeed, such $x$ exists since $C_f$ is the union of $d+2$ $d$-simplices all sharing the same facet $\tau_f$.
 We may additionally assume that $x$ and the vertices of $G$ are in general position.

 We denote the vertices of $f$ by $v_1, \dots, v_{d+1}$.
 By the general position assumption, $\conv\{v_1, \dots, v_{d+1}\}$ is a $d$-simplex which we call $P$.
 We also introduce another polytope $Q$ which is differently defined by two cases: When $x \notin P$, we find an additional point $w$ so that $\conv\{v_1, \dots, v_{d+1}, w\}$ contains $x$ in its interior.
 Let $Q=\conv\{v_1, \dots, v_{d+1}, w\}$ in this case.
 When $x \in P$, we let $Q=P$.
 We may assume that all faces of $Q$ are simplices in both cases.